Assistant Professor, The Feinstein Institute for Medical Research

 Phone: (516) 562-1466

 Dr. Chang completed his graduate training at New York University’s Center for Neural Science with a focus on neurophysiology and animal behavior in the lab of Dr. Patricio T. Huerta.
-His studies at NYU focused on electrophysiological and microstructural deficits in genetically modified (knock-in and knock-out) mouse models of Alzheimer’s disease.
+His doctoral work at NYU focused on electrophysiological and microstructural deficits in genetically modified (knock-in and knock-out) mouse models of Alzheimer’s disease.
 Following graduate school, Dr. Chang was a Goldsmith Research Fellow at the Burke Medical Research Institute, a research campus of Weill Cornell Medical College.

 Schizophrenia is a highly heritable, disabling brain disorder that affects 1-2% of the world population and is the third leading cause of disability amongst people aged 15-44 in the U.S. Aside from some identified genetic risk factors, the underlying biology of the disorder is not well understood.
 In particular, what specifically goes wrong within the brain to cause the collection of negative, positive, and cognitive symptoms in schizophrenia is not clear.
 Thus, one aim of the Laboratory of Translational Neuroscience is to capitalize on recent advances in technology and understanding within the field of neuroscience, and apply them to challenges within psychiatry.